Karlskrona: Architectural Heritage

 Finally, the city has some more recent buildings, such as the model room, having hosted between 1780 and 1920 models of boats, Now transferred to the Marine Museum, or the town hall built after the fire of 1790.
-Finally, the county building (Länsresidenset) built between 1909 and 1911.
+Finally, the county residence (Länsresidenset) built between 1909 and 1911.

 Museums

 The most visited museum of the city is the Naval Museum, with around 250,000 visitors a year.
 About half of those visitors are Swedish, the other half from other countries.
 The Naval Museum is Sweden's national museum for the history of the Swedish Navy.
 Along with exhibitions, the museum contains object collections, a drawings archive, photographic archive and a library.
 The museum is also involved in research.

 The present museum building on Stumholmen in Karlskrona was opened in 1997 by the present king Carl XVI Gustaf.
 Before that the museum lay in the former cadet barracks in the naval harbour, Örlogshamnen, and until 1963 was known as the Shipyard Museum (Varvsmuseet).

 The museum is based on the "model room" created in 1752 by King Adolf Frederick of Sweden, in which several boat models were stored in order to test different types of structures.
 Nowadays, these models still form the core of the museum's collection, but the museum also traces the history of the Royal Swedish Navy.

 The city is also home to the Blekinge Museum, with 82,443 visitors in 2008.